-The 2014 Lantern Walk on December 21 was a great success, with over 100 people in attendance!
+The 2014 Lantern Walk on December 21 was a great success, with over 100 people in attendance (some counted over 200)!
 Community members began showing up around 6pm, just after dark, and by the time the walk started down Hett St., toward Wilhelm, the crowd had grown to fill an entire city block at a time.
 After rounding several blocks, the walkers returned to the starting point by about 7:30pm.

 (Click on Photos to Enlarge)

 The MHBPNA coordinated with the City of Kitchener and Kitchener-Wilmot Hydro to turn off the street lights in the neighbourhood, making the streets extra dark on this already dark and clear night.
 Refreshments were served (hot apple cider) prior to the walk, and a local carolling group provided an excellent musical performance!
 In a speech prior to setting off, participants were reminded that the walk was an opportunity to reflect on the year past and coming, and on the importance of finding peace during the busy holiday season.

 Of course, no overview of the Lantern Walk would be complete without mentioning the lanterns themselves!
 Of these, a wide variety of shapes, sizes and designs were on display.
 From the hollow, ice-globes housing tea-lights along the boulevard to the oversized rectangular paper lantern that served as the central beacon around which revellers gathered, the lanterns lit up the darkened streets and provided a very enchanting experience.

 Many were built around mason jars, which seemed to be the easiest and safest method to creating your own lantern.
 But everybody added their own embellishments to make their mason jar lantern truly their own.

 One really special lantern looked just like a ‘Despicable Me’ minion.
 Cool!